rwbl/hmitiles-for-domoticz/README.md

 This framework was made possible thanks to the foundational work of the open-source home automation community and collaborative engineering support:

-* **[Domoticz Home Automation](https://domoticz.com)** – For providing a robust, highly resilient, and open-source smart home server environment.
-Their flexible JSON API and custom web-server template directories serve as the engine core for these custom dashboards.
+* **[Domoticz Home Automation](https://domoticz.com)** – For providing the open-source smart home server environment.
-* **AI Collaboration Support** – For real-time architectural engineering, code optimization, and assistance refactoring the ecosystem hook pattern to comply with strict high-performance HMI concepts.
+* **AI Collaboration Support** – For real-time architectural engineering, code optimization, and assistance refactoring the ecosystem.

 ---